worldline/observability-workshop/docs/workshop.md

 > aside positive
 >
 > Grafana and Prometheus allows you to generate alerts based on metrics, using [Grafana Alertmanager](https://grafana.com/docs/grafana/latest/alerting/set-up/configure-alertmanager/).
-> For instance if CPU usage is greater than 80%, free memory is less than 1GB, used heap is greater than 80%, etc.
+> For instance, if CPU usage is greater than 80%, free memory is less than 1GB, used heap is greater than 80%, etc.

 ### Business metrics